GHolk/addy-io-unofficial/README.md

 # addy.io unofficial
 This repository hold an unofficial wiki of [addy.io].
-The unofficial wiki document the websites or services which don't like addy.io's mail address.
+The unofficial wiki documents the websites or services which don't like addy.io's mail address.

 [take me to the wiki!][wiki]